A RELIABLE SOCIAL SYSTEM

 A SIMPLE MECHANISM

 7 stages are set for the committed people to start their business.
-At every stage, they get incremental amounts of money.
+At every milestone, they get incremental amounts of money.
 Anybody can check if they’re doing a good job, during the seven phases and afterwards.
 When the business starts, the people committed get paid: that’s great for them as it’s the job they were committed to!
-It’s like an identity-based employment market!
+It’s like an identity-based employment market.

-And when the business idea gets its revenues, after having paid the wages, the earnings go back to Cooperacy, so that other people may realize their ideas!
+And when the business idea gets its revenues, after having paid the wages, the earnings go back to Cooperacy, so that other people may realize their ideas.
+This is whay we call redistributive funding.

 It’s a growing cycle that will allow a cooperative economy to be parallel with the competitive one.
-But not everybody loves competition.
+Not everybody loves competition.